WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-08-02-create-grafana-dashboards-with-prometheus-metrics.md

 description: Grafana combined with Prometheus is a powerful tool to visualize your metrics from each component of your Kubernetes cluster and even from single deployments or pods.
 ---

 [In my last post](/monitor-net-microservices-with-prometheus), I added the Prometheus client library to my .NET microservices.
-This was the first step to implement monitoring of the microservices which are running in a Kubernetes cluster.
+This was the first step to implementing monitoring of the microservices which are running in a Kubernetes cluster.

 In this post, I will show you how to create your first dashboard with Grafana using the Prometheus data.